cloudfoundry/diego-release/CONTRIBUTING.md

     ./scripts/prepare-to-diego <story-id> <another-story-id>...

 This will synchronize submodules, update the BOSH package specs, run all unit tests, all integration tests, and make a commit, bringing up a commit edit dialogue.
 The story IDs correspond to stories in our [Pivotal Tracker backlog](https://www.pivotaltracker.com/n/projects/1003146).
 You should simultaneously also build the release and deploy it to a local [BOSH-Lite](https://github.com/cloudfoundry/bosh-lite) environment, and run the acceptance tests.
-See [Running Smoke Tests & DATs](#smokes-and-ats).
+See [Running Smoke Tests & CATs](#smokes-and-cats).

 If you're introducing a new component (e.g. a new job/errand) or changing the main path for an existing component, make sure to update `./scripts/sync-package-specs` and `./scripts/sync-submodule-config`.